biokomputer/dsl/CONTRIBUTING.md

 ## Code Style and Conventions

-When contributing to Browseek, please adhere to the following code style and conventions:
+When contributing to Biocomp, please adhere to the following code style and conventions:

 - Follow the PEP 8 style guide for Python code.
 - Use meaningful variable and function names.